Frequently Asked Questions

 What is the location?

-The location is the city and state, postal code, or database ID# of the regional weather data to display.
+The location is the city and state, postal code, or station code of the regional weather data to display.

 What is the base year?